BenDosch/holbertonschool-zero_day/0x03-git/README.md

 #Intro

 Files for the holberton first day git project.
-Files contain answers to questions.
+Files contain answers to questions about basic commands and functions of git and github.